clj-grenada/grenada-spec/NewModel.md

    namespace N if the code that sets it into existence occors after the declaration of N via and before the declaration of any other namespace via `(ns …)` forms.
+ - If a Find cannot be associated with any namespace (example: Clojure special forms), it has to have at least one Aspect that also defines what the namespace coordinate shall be.
  - The Aspect Find itself doesn't define how the canonical name of a Find should be obtained.
 Since a Thing has to have a name, a Find has to have at least one other Aspect that defines how its canonical name is to be obtained.